pcwalton/sprocketnes/README.md

 * Quit: Escape

-If you want to build `sprocketnes`, you will first need `rust-sdl`, available at https://github.com/brson/rust-sdl.
+If you want to build `sprocketnes`, you will first need `rust-sdl2`, available at https://github.com/AngryLawyer/rust-sdl2.
 You will also need the Speex codec library installed; on the Mac you can install it with `brew install speex`.
 Finally, you will also need the Rust master branch; no Rust release can build `sprocketnes`.